geonomylabs/EarthBox.jl/docs/src/methods/strain_weakening/strain_weakening.md

-As melt is transported through the lithosphere and crust it can weaken the bulk frictional-plastic yield strength of the rock by forming reactive channelized networks, increasing fluid pressure and forming dikes and sills that may be weaker than the surrounding rock prior to solidification.
-In this work, weakening associated with melt transport is assumed to be probabilistically localized above local maxima of the partially molten domain in the mantle that act as focusing points for melt migration.
+As melt is transported through the lithosphere and crust it can weaken the bulk frictional-plastic yield strength of the rock by forming reactive channelized networks, increasing fluid pressure and forming dikes and sills that may be weaker than the surrounding rock prior to solidification [kneller25](@cite).
+In this work weakening associated with melt transport is assumed to be probabilistically localized above local maxima of the partially molten domain in the mantle that act as focusing points for melt migration.
 The maximum probability of melt damage is assumed to scale with amount of melt being generated in a melt drainage basin ``k``, which is defined by the characteristic magmatic crust height ``H_{mc,k}`` calculated during melt extraction (see equation [eq:char-magmatic-crust-height](@ref)).
 The weakening from